 - Mobile phones must not be visible and should be kept in the student’s bag.
 Mobile phones must be switched OFF during class time.

 - Teachers may direct or permit students to use their mobile phone and other technology in their lessons.
 Other acceptable uses of mobile phones in class may include photographing a science experiment, taking a screen shot of the whiteboard etc.

 - Students must seek teacher permission to use mobile phones or communication related technology for a specific purpose during lessons.

 Consequences for breach of conduct:

-- If students use their mobile phone during class time, then staff will ask the students to put the mobile phone away.
+- If students use their mobile phone at school, then staff will ask the students to put the mobile phone away.

-- If students do not obey the instruction, or access the mobile phone a second time during the same lesson, then an Incident Report Form must be completed, the student sent to the Pastoral Care Office for redirection to reflection where the usual behaviour management processes will apply.
+- If students do not obey the instruction, or access the mobile phone a second time, then an Incident Report Form must be completed, the student sent to the Pastoral Care Office for reflection where the usual behaviour management processes will apply.

 - If students choose not to resolve these issues in a positive manner with regard to safety, responsibility, respect and learning normal behaviour processes consequences will apply.

 - Young Parents who need to be contacted will be notified directly from the Pastoral Care Office/Team Leader/Teen Family Centre.

 It should be noted that it is a criminal offence to use a mobile phone to menace, harass or offend another person.
 As such the school may consider it appropriate to involve the police.